Vamsi-Chanakya/FSND/projects/01_fyyur/starter_code/README.md

 3. The application should behave just as before with mock data, but now uses real data from a real backend server, with real search functionality.
 For example:
   * when a user submits a new artist record, the user should be able to see it populate in /artists, as well as search for the artist by name and have the search return results.
   * I should be able to go to the URL `/artist/<artist-id>` to visit a particular artist’s page using a unique ID per artist, and see real data about that particular artist.
-  * Venues should continue to be displayed in groups by city and state.
+  * venues should continue to be displayed in groups by city and state.
   * Search should be allowed to be partial string matching and case-insensitive.
-  * Past shows versus Upcoming shows should be distinguished in Venue and Artist pages.
+  * Past shows versus Upcoming shows should be distinguished in venue and artist pages.
-  * A user should be able to click on the venue for an upcoming show in the Artist's page, and on that Venue's page, see the same show in the Venue Page's upcoming shows section.
+  * A user should be able to click on the venue for an upcoming show in the artist's page, and on that venue's page, see the same show in the venue Page's upcoming shows section.
 4. As a fellow developer on this application, I should be able to run `flask db migrate`, and have my local database (once set up and created) be populated with the right tables to run this application and have it interact with my local postgres server, serving the application's needs completely with real data I can seed my local database with.
   * The models should be completed (see TODOs in the `Models` section of `app.py`) and model the objects used throughout Fyyur.
   * The right _type_ of relationship and parent-child dynamics between models should be accurately identified and fit the needs of this particular application.